FAQ

 Is Propylene Glycol safe for human health?
 Can it for example give me a migraine, cause erythema or other allergic reactions?

-propylene glycol USP/EP (pharmaceutical grade) has been safely used for decades in a large variety of consumer products, including more than 4000 cosmetics and toiletry products.
+There might be very individual personal conditions in a body that result in a highly sensitive reaction to any kind of chemical substance.
+However, propylene glycol USP/EP (pharmaceutical grade) has been safely used for decades in a large variety of consumer products, including more than 4000 cosmetics and toiletry products.
 Over this long period of time and large of variety of products there has been no evidence of such effects.

 Is Propylene Glycol one of the „softeners“ in everyday products which are under discussion regarding alleged carcinogenic effects?

-propylene glycol USP/EP (pharmaceutical grade) is used as emulsifier, solvent, carrier of flavours, thickener, clarifier or stabiliser, not as softener.
+No, propylene glycol USP/EP (pharmaceutical grade) is used as emulsifier, solvent, carrier of flavours, thickener, clarifier or stabiliser, not as softener.
 In addition, animal-studies have shown that propylene glycol does not have carcinogenic effects.

 Is Propylene Glycol Classified as Hazardous?